- Free delivery over £40

 Being eligible to continue to purchase Utrogestan on repeat prescription from The Independent Pharmacy relies upon you continuing to attend an annual health review with your GP at least once a year.

-If you experience any of the following, before or while using Utrogestan, stop taking and consult your doctor immediately:
+If you experience any of the following, before or while using Utrogestan, stop taking it and consult your doctor immediately:

 - You have any unexplained vaginal bleeding or endometrial hyperplasia